yoonghan/RN_Android_Native/README.md

 #copy ..\<some exiting>\android\app\debug.keystore android\app\
 ```
 2. If you encountered the error **"error Invalid regular expression: /(.\fixtures\.|node_modules[\]react[\]dist[\].|"** when starting android, downgrade nodejs to 12.10.0.
 3. If "react-native start" command keeps failing.
 Downgrade react-native to 0.60.4.
+Else use "npx react-native start", which uses package.json defined react-native version instead of global.
 The command to downgrade is:
 ```
   npm uninstall -g react-native
   npm install -g react-native@0.60.4